 Admission Requirements for Freshman Students

-The Early Action (non-binding) deadline is November 1 and decision letters are mailed the fourth week of December.
+The Early Action (non-binding) deadline is November 15 and decision letters are mailed by January 15.
+Applications received after November 15 are processed after all Early Action decisions have been rendered.
 The standard admission application deadline is March 1 and decision letters are mailed on a rolling basis, generally three to four weeks upon receipt of a complete application packet.